 Doug O’Connell represents companies and individuals under investigation or charged with administrative failures, regulatory violations, and white-collar crimes.
-He has more than two decades of experience dealing with issues such as grand jury subpoenas, civil investigative demands and federal “target letters.”
+He has more than two decades of experience dealing with issues such as grand jury subpoenas, civil investigative demands, and federal “target letters.”
 Mr. O’Connell has particular expertise in investigating cases and negotiating with prosecutors or other government officials to mitigate potential liability and exposure.
-He has extensive jury trial experience having first-chaired more than 100 jury trials in both federal and state court.
+He has extensive jury trial experience having first-chaired more than 100 jury trials in both federal and state courts.

-In addition, Mr. O’Connell handles select civil law matters, including defending collateral civil actions, representing whistle blowers and bringing lawsuits on behalf of plaintiffs seeking justice.
+In addition, Mr. O’Connell handles select civil law matters, including defending collateral civil actions, representing whistle blowers, and bringing lawsuits on behalf of plaintiffs seeking justice.
 He regularly represents military service members and veterans unwittingly caught in the legal system, including security clearance issues, administrative separations, and petitions for the correction of military records.
 Mr. O’Connell also defends service members subjected to courts martial.

-Along with serving Of Counsel to FH&H, Mr. O’Connell leads Austin, Texas based O’Connell & Associates, PLLC.
-Mr. O’Connell routinely handles cases in multiple states across the country, and has a well-earned reputation for fierce, unrelenting legal representation.
+Along with serving Of Counsel to FH+H, Mr. O’Connell leads Austin, Texas-based O’Connell & Associates, PLLC.
+Mr. O’Connell routinely handles cases in multiple states across the country and has a well-earned reputation for fierce, unrelenting legal representation.